 How vets diagnose IVDD in dogs

-Treatment options (and what they mean for recovery) for IVDD in dogs
+Treatment options for IVDD in dogs

 What usually works best for the treatment of IVDD in dogs?